sgnl-actions/salesforce-add-to-permission-set/README.md

 ## Prerequisites

 - Salesforce instance with API access
-- Valid Salesforce OAuth access token with permissions to:
+- Valid authentication with permissions to:
   - Query User records (`SELECT` on User object)
   - Create PermissionSetAssignment records (`INSERT` on PermissionSetAssignment object)